The Entertainment of the Kings of Great Britain and Denmark: Royal visit in 1606

 James VI and I and his brother-in-law Christian IV of Denmark rode in coaches from Blackwall to Theobalds at Cheshunt.
 Ben Jonson wrote a Latin entertainment for their arrival.
 They stayed four days and hunted in the woods and chases nearby.
 On Sunday 27 August there was a fish supper.
 The dishes had pendants attached with arms of England and Denmark, and the theme of the visit, "Welcome and Welcome Still" in gilt letters.
 On Monday the royal party moved to Greenwich Palace, where they were welcomed by Anne of Denmark.
 She had recently lost her child Sophia.

 The visit cost Robert Cecil, 1st Earl of Salisbury £1,180 including presents worth £284.
 Sugar treats were supplied by Robert Walthew, sergeant of the royal confectionary.
 Some of the gold and silver plate used at meals was hired from the goldsmith John Williams.
 Cecil paid Inigo Jones £23 for making and designing masque scenery.

 Welcome Still

 According to one account the way near the house was strewn with artificial green oak leaves with the gilded word, "Welcome".
 A description printed in The King of Denmarkes Welcome explains there was an artificial tree at the entrance gates with green silk leaves.
 There were speeches of welcome, and then the welcoming leaves were shed like confetti on the royal party and there was a song, Welcome Still.
+John Chamberlain wrote that the "invention of the green taffeta welcome" came from Wilson, probably meaning Thomas Wilson.